pdbeard/angel-mounds/README.md

 ### Chrome Flag Settings
 open *chrome://flags*

-Disable swipe gesture control of history navigation :
+Disable swipe gesture control of history navigation:
--`overscroll history navigation` to `Disabled`
+- `overscroll history navigation` to `Disabled`

 Disable browser zooming with the pinch gesture in desktop Chrome do one of the following:
 - Enable the `Enable viewport meta tag` setting (preferred)